djlint/djLint/docs/src/docs/linter.md

 `Use HTTPS for external links.`

 Plain http:// subresources on a page served over HTTPS are mixed content: browsers block scripts, stylesheets, and iframes outright and auto-upgrade or warn on images.
 An `<a>` link to an http:// page is not mixed content, but it still sends visitors over an unencrypted connection open to interception and tampering.
-References to internal hosts that genuinely have no TLS will be flagged too — silence those spots with a `{# djlint:off H022 #}` block rather than disabling the rule.
+References to internal hosts that genuinely have no TLS will be flagged too; silence those spots with a `{# djlint:off H022 #}` block rather than disabling the rule.

 Don't: